 We solicit two types of submissions: regular papers and position papers.

-All contributions will be subject to a rigorous selection process by the international Program Committee, with a stress on originality, usefulness, practicality and overall quality.
-Papers must not have been previously published or being currently submitted elsewhere.
-If accepted, the paper must be personally presented at the QoSA 2012 Conference by one of the authors in order to appear in the proceedings.
+All contributions will be subject to a rigorous selection process by the international Program Committee, with an emphasis on originality, usefulness, practicality and overall quality.
+Papers must not have been previously published or be currently submitted elsewhere.
+If accepted, the paper must be personally presented at the QoSA 2013 conference by one of the authors in order to appear in the proceedings.